Great River Road: History

 The Mississippi River Parkway Planning Commission was formed in 1938 to develop plans for what was to become the Great River Road.
 Secretary of the Interior Harold Ickes urged the governors of the 10 states along the Mississippi River to form the commission.
 State planning officials had been developing the concept of a Mississippi River Parkway as an extension of an idea for a recreational river road that had been first put forward by the Missouri Planning Board in 1936.

 The commission was instrumental not only in the early planning and development of the parkway but also in its construction, promotion, marketing, and development.
-Now known as the Mississippi River Parkway Commission and headquartered in Minneapolis, the commission continues to promote, preserve, and enhance the resources of the Mississippi River Valley and the Great River Road.
-Representatives of the 10 states and two Canadian provinces serve on the commission's board of directors, and they serve as chairpersons of their state Mississippi River Parkway commissions.
-But the road from the commission's beginning in 1938 to the success of the Great River Road today has been a long one—full of fits and starts.
-A late bloomer, the Great River Road was more than 30 years old before it really began to mature.
+(Now known as the Mississippi River Parkway Commission and headquartered in Minneapolis, the commission continues to promote, preserve, and enhance the resources of the Mississippi River Valley and the Great River Road.
+Representatives of the 10 states and two Canadian provinces serve on the commission's board of directors, and they serve as chairpersons of their state Mississippi River Parkway commissions.)

 The U.S. House of Representatives' Committee on Public Lands held hearings in 1939 and 1940 to discuss a bill that would have authorized a feasibility study of the Mississippi River Parkway concept.
 While popular, the parkway idea was soon overshadowed by World War II.

 It wasn't until 1949 that Congress approved funding for a feasibility study.
 The study, "Parkway for the Mississippi River", was completed by the Bureau of Public Roads (BPR) (predecessor agency to the Federal Highway Administration) in 1951.

 The study concluded that a parkway for the Mississippi River would benefit the nation as a whole.
 However, the report made an important distinction.
 Because it would be too expensive to build an entirely new parkway, BPR recommended instead that the project be designated a scenic route.